-The year 2019 marks a new concept for Pierce College in celebration of its graduates and alumni community going forward.
-It will involve a single event celebrating all previous graduating classes of years ending in “9”.
-This will include alumni from ’49, ’59, ’69, ’79, ’89,’ 99, ’09.
-For the first time the 2019 class alumni will be invited to participate and will also be acting as event co-hosts.
+The year 2019 marked a new concept for Pierce College in celebration of its graduates and alumni community.
+This event celebrated all previous graduating class of years ending in “9.”
+This included alumni from ’49, ’59, ’69, ’79, ’89, ’99, ’09.
+For the first time, the 2019 class alumni were invited to participate and acted as event co-hosts.